-In relation to the impairment of financial assets, IFRS 9 requires an expected credit loss model as opposed to an incurred credit loss model under IAS 39.
+In relation to the impairment of financial assets, IFRS 9 requires an expected credit loss model.
 The expected credit loss model requires the Group to account for expected credit losses and changes in those expected credit losses at each reporting date to reflect changes in credit risk since initial recognition of the financial assets.
 In other words, it is no longer necessary for a credit event to have occurred before credit losses are recognised.